gamirou/TextAdventure/README.md

 # __TextAdventure__
 ### A text-based Maze Adventure game
+It is a rather boring game, as it is text-based, but I will make a pygame version of it.

 # Not finished
 #### So, if you want to help me design new levels, clone this repo into your computer